-The fine folks over at ApolloBox.com reached out and asked if I would be interested in playing around with a new grill model from Z Grills, the Pro 7002.
-I thought about it for a few days and almost said no. In the end I told them to send it over and it was the best decision that I have made this grilling season!
+in 2018 the fine folks over at ApolloBox.com reached out and asked if I would be interested in playing around with a new grill model from Z Grills, the 7002B.
+The thought of spending hours putting together another grill did not get me excited and I almost told them no.

 I almost didn’t get this grill because I dreaded the thought of spending hours putting the thing together.
 My fears were completely unfounded.
 The grill arrived neatly packaged and had simple, easy to follow instructions for assembly.